.png)

 Phuket's dining scene divides cleanly into two registers: the tourist-facing strip restaurants that crowd Patong and Kata, and a quieter tier of considered Thai cooking that operates largely on its own terms in the island's northern and western districts.
 Buabok belongs to the second category.
 Set within a resort compound on Pansea Beach in Cherngtalay, it sits well outside the island's commercial centre, which is part of the point.
 The approach, through reflective pools and groves of palms, functions as a form of decompression before the meal begins.

 The dining room occupies an elegant wooden villa with a pitched roof, a structure that frames the Andaman Sea on one side and channels the kind of open-air stillness that genuinely affects how you eat.
-Arriving at or just before sunset puts you in the room at its leading: the light drops across the water in stages, the pace of service matches the pace of the surroundings, and the aromatics from the kitchen reach you before the plates do.
+Arriving at or just before sunset puts you in the room at its finest: the light drops across the water in stages, the pace of service matches the pace of the surroundings, and the aromatics from the kitchen reach you before the plates do.
 Those aren't conditions you manufacture in a busier location.

 Thai Flavour in a Southern Context